Top Ten Rock Musicians Who Changed their Last Name

 Henry Rollins

-Henry Lawrence Garfield (born February 13, 1961), known professionally as Henry Rollins, is an American singer, writer, spoken-word artist, actor, comedian, and radio host.
-He rose to prominence as the lead vocalist for the hardcore punk band State of Alert in 1980 and later for Black Flag from 1981... read more
+Henry Lawrence Garfield, born February 13, 1961, is an American singer, writer, spoken-word artist, actor, comedian, and radio host known professionally as Henry Rollins.
+He rose to prominence as the lead vocalist of the hardcore punk band State of Alert from 1980 to 1981 and later sang for Black Flag... read more

 Changed his last name from Garfield to Rollins.
 He never stated why when asked.
 I have two theories but take them with a grain of salt.